UweDomaratius/GermanIndustries/doc/README.md

 ## Extensions

-The set contains 1 extensions as listed below.
+The set contains 2 extensions as listed below.

-### Building materials
+### Building industries

 This extension introduces several cargos and industries related to the creation of various building materials.